nopaddleboat/generate-humanoid-walking-gaits/README.md

 # generate-humanoid-walking-gaits

-This repository shows how to follow the guidelines from Pinocchio to generate walking gaits for a humanoid robot.
+This repository shows how to follow the guidelines from [pinocchio](https://github.com/stack-of-tasks/pinocchio) to generate walking gaits for a humanoid robot.

 ## Introduction